Ammonia poisoning: Prevention

-Prevention (Tank Cycling)
+Tank cycling

 Tank cycling is a process during which ammonia reducing bacteria are built up sufficiently to handle the tank bioload.
-Cycling refers to establishing bacterial colonies that regulate your nitrogen cycle, the conversion of ammonia to nitrite and finally to nitrate.
-There are two means of cycling a tank: Fish-In cycling whereby the fish produce waste and are the key ammonia source for the cycle and Fishless cycling whereby liquid ammonia solution or decaying fish food is used to fuel the cycle.
+Cycling refers to establishing bacterial colonies that regulate the nitrogen cycle, the conversion of ammonia to nitrite and finally to nitrate.
+There are two means of cycling a tank: Fish-in cycling whereby the fish produce waste and are the key ammonia source for the cycle, and fishless cycling whereby liquid ammonia solution or decaying fish food is used to fuel the cycle.
 This process can take anywhere from six to eight weeks.